Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Numerical model and magnetic field configurations

 \subsubsection{Boundary Conditions}

-At the inner boundary (the surface of the star), most of variables $A$ are set to have free boundary conditions, ${\partial A}/{\partial r}=0$.
-The initial magnetic field on the surface of the star is taken to be a superposition of misaligned dipole and octupole fields (see $B_1$ and $B_3$ in Eqn.
-2).
-As the simulation proceeds, we assume that the normal component of the fields remain unchanged, i.e., the magnetic field is frozen in the surface of the star.
-We neglect possible changes of the magnetic field structure inside the star due to, e.g., dynamo processes, because in the most cases the time scale of such variation is much longer than the length of the simulation time.
+At the inner boundary (the surface of the star), most $A$ variables are set to have free boundary conditions, ${\partial A}/{\partial r}=0$.
+The initial magnetic field on the surface of the star is taken to be a superposition of tilted dipole and octupole fields (see $B_1$ and $B_3$ in \eqn{e1}).
+As the simulation proceeds, we assume that the normal components of the fields remain unchanged, i.e., the magnetic field is frozen at the surface of the star.
+We neglect possible changes in the magnetic field structure inside the star due to, e.g., dynamo processes, because in most cases the time scale of such variations is much longer than the length of the simulation time.
+Our simulations last for $5-50$ Keplerian rotations at the inner disc; the longest runs correspond to the dipole-dominated cases, while the shortest run corresponds to a purely octupolar case, which is numerically challenging.

+The outer boundary is located at a radius of $r_{max}\approx 36 R_\star$.
+The simulation region is large enough and the disc is massive enough to supply matter for the entire duration of the simulations.
 At the outer boundary, free conditions are taken for all variables.
-In addition, matter is not permitted to flow back from the corona into the region.
-The simulation region is large enough ($r_{max}\approx 36 R_\star$), and the disc is massive enough, to supply matter for the entire duration of the simulations.
+In addition, matter is not permitted to flow back from the outer boundary back into the simulation region.